📝 Bar, drinks & cocktails · ⏱️ 3 min read

 ⚠️ Note:

 Check which glass size you use.
-The difference between 5 and 6 glasses per bottle has a big impact on your cost price.
+The difference between 5 and 6 glasses per bottle creates a massive impact on your cost price.

 Always account for waste

-In practice, you never get exactly 6 glasses from a bottle.
-There's always some left over, spills happen, or you have to discard a glass.
+In reality, you never get exactly 6 glasses from a bottle.
+There's always some left over, spills happen, or you need to discard a glass.

 So calculate with 10-15% waste: